K-Hwll/repository/README.md

 Created branch named 'john'
 9/1/24
 Completed required method for Person2.java and requirements for Person2 p2 in AntLabMain.

-9/1/24
+Kim Nguyen
+Project Log:
+8/31/2024
+Added the readme.p3.txt file, and then removed useless.p3.txt.
+8/31/2024
+Created the 'Kim' branch.
+9/2/2024
+Updated the AntLabMain with my student info in the P3 line.
+9/2/24
-Created pull request to merge Person2.java and AntLabMain to the main branch.
+Created pull request to merge 'Kim' branch to main.